-The Arborist Report shall include an evaluation of following requirements:
+The Arborist Report shall include an evaluation of Heritage Trees proposed for removal or heavy pruning.

-- All on-site trees, which are 6 inches in diameter measured at 54" above natural grade (DBH) or greater, including trees to be removed, relocated, and retained on the property (development only) - Heritage Trees proposed for removal of heavy pruning - Heritage Trees on neighboring properties that overhang the project site or with construction or excavation occurring within 10 times the DBH of the tree(s) (development only) - All Street Trees located in the City right of way proposed for removal or pruning, regardless of size or species.
-For development-related projects, include all Street Trees within 30 feet of the project site.
+- All on-site trees, which are 6 inches in diameter measured at 54" above natural grade (DBH) or greater, including trees to be removed, relocated, and retained on the property (development only) - Heritage Trees proposed for removal of heavy pruning - Heritage Trees on neighboring properties that overhang the project site or with construction or excavation occurring within 10 times the DBH of the tree(s) (development only) - All Street Trees located in the City right of way proposed for removal or pruning, regardless of size or species. - For development-related projects, include all Street Trees within 30 feet of the project site.